scholarslab/slavery/_posts/2015-04-07-black-alumni-weekend-2015.md

 ---
 layout: post
-title: "Slavery and the University of Virginia" Black Alumni Weekend
+title: “Slavery and the University of Virginia” Black Alumni Weekend
 ---

 Presented by the President’s Commission on Slavery and the University and the U.Va.
 IDEA Fund